What Is High-Risk Life Insurance and Who Needs It?

 • Obesity: Insurers use height-to-weight ratios as part of their health assessment, and a high BMI is a common risk factor.

-It’s worth noting that being high-risk in one area doesn’t automatically disqualify you.
+Being high-risk in one area doesn’t automatically disqualify you.
 Insurers look at the full picture.
 Someone with well-managed Type 2 diabetes and an otherwise clean health history may qualify for a much better rate than expected.

 How Insurers Classify Risk